dazinator/dazinator.github.io/source/_posts/2016-03-19-dnn-extensions-sources-packages-what-are-they.md

 ```

-(which is fairly normal) then the sln file usually won't be included in the sources packages for any of your particular modules.
+(which is fairly normal) then the sln file usually won't be included in the sources packages for any of your particular modules as it doesn't live directly within a project directory.

 Secondly, if ProjectA has a project reference to ProjectB, and someone downloads the sources package for your projectA module, and opens up the csproj file that you have included in that sources package - the project is going to have a missing project reference to projectB so it won't compile.